 The low case scenario for the seawall and crane replacement has \$3.8 million in net benefits with a benefit to cost ratio of 1.57.
 The high case scenario has net benefits of \$11.7 million with a benefit to cost ratio of 2.59.
-Benefit calculations are determined using a 7 percent discount rate and a project period of analysis of 20 years.
+Benefit calculations are determined using a 3 percent discount rate for emissions and a 7 percent discount rate for all other benefit categories, and a project period of analysis of 20 years.
+See Table 26.